murchandamus/bips/bip-update-process.md

   - Final and Active are collapsed into Active.
   - The remaining statuses are Draft, Proposed, Active, and Abandoned.
 - BIPs no longer get rejected solely on grounds of not making progress for three years.[^rejection]
-- A BIP may be set to Abandoned by its Author, or by anyone if it appears to have stopped making progress for at least a year and its Author does not assert that they are still working on it when contacted.
+- A BIP may be set to Abandoned by its authors, or by anyone if it appears to have stopped making progress for at least a year and its authors do not assert that they are still working on it when contacted.
-- Many judgment calls previously required from BIP Editors are reassigned either to the BIP Author or the repository’s audience.
+- Many judgment calls previously required from BIP Editors are reassigned either to the BIP authors or the repository’s audience.
 - Tracking of adoption, acceptance, and community consensus is out of scope for the BIP repository, except to determine whether a BIP is in active use for the move into or out of the Active status.